vahidmohsseni/bscCompilerFa/README.md

 # Compiler-Project
 Compiler Course Project Fall-2019

 Thanks to AliReza Heydari

-Compile with this Command : antlr4 -Dlanguage=Python2 Project.g4

 ## Install graphviz
 graphviz is used to plot syntax tree of input file